Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 4. Training and Development – process of identifying skill gaps and providing training programs to help employees develop their skills and knowledge.

-5. Compensation and Benefits – process of determining pay structures and benefit packages that align with market trends while meeting organizational needs.
+5. Compensation and Benefits – process of determining pay structures and benefit packages that align with market trends while meeting organisational needs.

 6. Employee Relations – process of managing relationships between employers and employees to ensure that both parties are treated fairly and respectfully.